2369. Allergen. Drug. Basophil activation test (CD203+)

 Description

-Important Information!
+Important information!

-for the medication:
+Requirements for the drug:

 - Sterile (undamaged) packaging;